David Drake: Works

-Drake has co-authored novels with authors such as Karl Edward Wagner, S.M.
-Stirling, and Eric Flint.
-Typically Drake provides plot outlines (5,000–15,000 words) and the co-author does "the real work of developing the outline into a novel".
-He does not "consider [his] involvement to be that of a real co-author."
+Drake co-authored novels with authors such as Karl Edward Wagner, S. M. Stirling, and Eric Flint.
+Typically Drake provided plot outlines (5,000–15,000 words) and the co-author did "the real work of developing the outline into a novel".
+He did not "consider [his] involvement to be that of a real co-author."
 Drake also contributed to the Heroes in Hell series.

-Drake's plots often use history, literature, and mythology; in his foreword to The Lord of the Isles, Drake explained that while he has an academic background in history, he regards himself as an antiquarian rather than an historian and that this perspective informs his approach to writing.
-Starting with Northworld in 1990, he has generally explained the background of each book in an afterword or preface.
-Additionally, Drake's plots frequently involve a contest of political systems.

-John Clute stated in the entry on Drake in the 1993 edition of The Encyclopedia of Science Fiction, "Today there seems very little to stop [Drake] from writing exactly what he wishes to write."
+A common element in most of his works was the focus on military, in particular, lives of regular soldiers.

 Some of Drake's works are available for free download in the Baen Free Library.